Gernby/raspberry-pilot/troubleshooting-disengagements.md

 ansible localhost -b -m systemd -a "name=influxdb enabled=no,name=grafana-server enabled=no"
 ```

-Finally, regardless of the installer you used initially, edit `~/raspilot/controls.sh` to include `-1` as a parameter on the line that launches `dashboard.py`:

-`python ~/raspilot/dashboard.py -1 &`

 ## Conclusion

 Making those changes should reduce resource consumption on your Pi enough to eliminate unexpected ACC disengagements and the accompanied dashboard warnings and alert tones.